redhat-cip/dci-openshift-agent/README.md

 - Be running the latest stable RHEL release (**8.4 or higher**) and registered via RHSM.
 - Have at least 160GB of free space available in `/var`
-- Having full access to Internet is highly recommended
+- Having full access to the Internet is highly recommended
-- Be able to connect the following Web urls:
+- Be able to connect to the following Web URLs:
     - DCI API: <https://api.distributed-ci.io>
     - DCI Packages: <https://packages.distributed-ci.io>
     - DCI Repository: <https://repo.distributed-ci.io>